Case Study

 • Minimal inline documentation

-As the sole designer on the initiative, partnered with two senior solutions architects, I helped closedly with the evaluation of alternatives platforms.
+As the sole designer on the initiative, partnered with two senior solutions architects, I helped closely with the evaluation of alternative platforms.

 We chose to rebuild Blok on Shadcn, not as a UI kit, but as an architecture.